facebook/react-native-website/website/blog/2025-04-08-react-native-0.79.md

 With this new approach, we unified the registration of Native Modules for both app developers and library maintainers.
 Libraries can specify the same properties in their `package.json` and Codegen will take care of the rest.

-This approach solves the limitation we introduced in 0.77 that prevented the registration of a pure C++ Native Module with a Swift AppDelegate.
-As you can see, none of these changes modifies the AppDelegates and the generated code will work for AppDelegates implemented with both Swift and Objective-C.
+This approach solves the limitation we introduced in 0.77 that prevented the registration of a pure C++ Native Module with a Swift `AppDelegate`.
+As you can see, none of these changes modifies the `AppDelegate` and the generated code will work for `AppDelegate` implemented with both Swift and Objective-C.

 ### Android: Faster App Startup